TedHusted/awake/awake.md/awake.md

 The registered nurse finishes taking Julie’s vitals.
 “Blood pressure, pulse, and temperature are fine.
 Darlene will be in shortly.”
 She closes the door behind her.

-Despite the nurse’s assurances, Joanne looks worried.
+Despite the nurse’s assurances, Jill looks worried.

 “Stop it, mom.
 It’s a simple procedure.
 I don’t even have to change into a gown.
 It’s one step above having my ears pierced.”

 “I know, dear.
 I’m a mom, and moms worry.”

 The door to the small examination room opens, and the nurse practitioner joins them.
 Julie is sitting on a green exam table, covered with fresh paper from a roll at the far end.
-Joanne is sitting across from the door, next to a small desk.
+Jill is sitting across from the door, next to a small desk.

 “Big day,” says Darlene.
 “Are you ready for your first implant?”

-Julie nods vigorously, while Joanne says, “Offspring is ready, I’m not.”
+Julie nods vigorously, while Jill says, “Offspring is ready, I’m not.”

 “There’s nothing to worry about, Mom.
 We inject chips all the time.
 Is the phone ready to go with the Link app?”